keepassxreboot/keepassxc-specs/kdbx-xml/rfc.md

 .# Status of This Memo

-This document is not an Internet Standards Track specification; it is published for informational purposes with the goal to support development of KDBX-based password management applications.
+This document is not an Internet Standards Track specification; it is published for informative purposes with the goal to support development of KDBX-based password management applications.

 The information contained in this document is a work-in-progress reverse